Setting Up Panopticon Real Time on Linux

 IMPORTANT:

-- You can opt to choose a different temp folder with the CATALINA_TMPDIR environment variable.
+- You can choose a different temp folder with the CATALINA_TMPDIR environment variable.
 For example:

 Variable Value CATALINA_TMPDIR /tomcat_home/dev/temp